lupyuen/pinephone-mir/README.md

 (gdb) quit
 ```

 So SDL2 doesn't work on PinePhone with Ubuntu Touch yet.
+SDL2 seems to be a problem creating windows with Wayland XDG.

 ## How to run `strace` on the `gtk` app